 Here in the UK, we don’t have a lot of amazing sunshine, and when your favourite fruit in the world happens to be the Great British strawberry, that can be a big problem!

-As a general rule, you can overwinter strawberries and yes, you can grow strawberries in a cold frame.
-You’ll need to make sure the plants are kept warm with some straw or similar material loosely placed on top during the coldest months.
+As a general rule, you can overwinter strawberries and grow strawberries in a cold frame.
+During the coldest months, you’ll need to keep the plants warm by putting straw or something similar on top of them.

-So, how over winter strawberries in a cold frame?
-Let’s discuss.
+So, how do you overwinter strawberries in a cold frame?
+Let’s discuss this.

 Why Should You Overwinter Strawberries

-Strawberries can be overwintered by planting them in a cold frame and covering them with straw or hay for insulation.
-Strawberries are perennials, this means that they are not dependent on you for (too much) annual care and maintenance.
+Strawberry plants can survive the winter if they are put in a cold frame and covered with straw or hay to keep them warm.
+Strawberries are perennials; this means that they are not dependent on you for (too much) annual care and maintenance.

 Strawberries are easy to grow, so this is an ideal way for new gardeners to get the idea of growing their own produce.
 If you want to add fruit to your diet but don’t want the hassle of growing it from seed yourself, you can start with strawberries.

-They are also very pretty flowers and make a wonderful addition to flower beds!
+They are also very pretty and make a wonderful addition to flower beds!

 What Is A Cold Frame?

-When used indoors, the cold frame is built up to allow light to enter and keep plants warm during winter.
+- The cold frame is built indoors to allow light to enter and keep plants warm during winter.

-It’s usually made out of wood, glass or plastic and comes in various shapes and sizes.
+- It’s usually made of wood, glass or plastic and comes in various shapes and sizes.

 Growing Plants in a Cold Frame

-A cold frame is an excellent way to grow strawberries and other plants throughout the winter months.
+A cold frame is an excellent way to grow strawberries and other plants throughout the winter.